contactraj-sharma/adversarial-machine-learning/README.md

 ##### ⬅️ Inversion (or inference) ⬅️

-They are intended to reverse the information flow of a machine learning model.
+They are intended to reverse the information flow of a machine-learning model.

 ![Inference attack](/assets/images/inversion.png)